-Ninety (90) percent of institutions look alike to students and employers.
-And, in the current environment where enrollments are decreasing, discounting is increasing, and financial trending is negative, that isn’t good.
+Ninety (90) percent of higher ed institutions look alike to students and employers, and in today’s environment in which enrollments are decreasing, discounting is increasing, and financial trending is negative, that isn’t good.

-The issue isn’t planning – most universities do a pretty good job at this.
-It is differentiating/positioning, measurement, and execution.
-Instead, they lack:
+The issue isn’t planning – most universities do a decent job at this.
+It is differentiation/positioning, measurement, and execution that they lack:

-- Differentiation – the plan is taking you to the same place that all other universities are heading, i.e., same programs, same courses, etc.
+- Differentiation – Your plan is taking you to the same place that your “competitors” are heading, i.e., same programs, same courses, etc.

-- Good measurement – they measure processes instead of institutional outcomes, and because of that people are focused on the parts instead of overall results.
+- Measurement – Most plans measure processes instead of institutional outcomes, and because of that, people are focused on the parts and processes instead of overall results.

 It’s all starts with market research and differentiation, followed by planning that includes stakeholder input.
 Because, as Lewis Carroll (Alice in Wonderland) said, “if you don’t know where you’re going, any road will take you there.”

 Want to find out where you stand?
 Take our Quick Survey below to find out.
 Or if you’d like to jump in head first, please fill out your email address here for a free 30-minute consultation with The Change Leader.